The Business Foundations Workbook

 The business manual they forgot to give you.
-Spoiler: they didn't forget.
-It just doesn't sell courses.
+10 sections.
+No fluff.

 A free workbook.
 The proper kind.
 The one that doesn't ask for your email twice and then tries to sell you a £997 course.